domschrei/theremin/README.md

 ```
 inside the application's root folder, which should let an executable called `theremin` appear.

 Now, with `brickd` still running, you can execute the application (`./theremin`) and play Theremin!
 (If the program doesn't launch but instead complains about a missing library, start the program with the command `LD_LIBRARY_PATH=tinkerforge/source/:/usr/local/lib/ ./theremin`.)

-The USB foot switch should be plug-and-play.
+The USB foot switch should be plug-and-play; for correct input mapping, see the following section, subsection "Foot switch".

 ## Using and tweaking